Skip to main content

 Much of this series consists of business invoices sent from Antonucci to clients such as the National Pastoral Life Center, Partners in Healing, Children’s Rights Campaign, Rockefeller Institute; Doris Duke Charitable Foundation; Paulist press; New York Academy of Medicine; F.B.
 Heron foundation; Persimmon Magazine; Xavier; Marianist academy; and FRIENDS.
 While materials relating to design projects for these clients are found elsewhere, the invoices and bills are unique to this series.

-Cover and interior designs for poetry books by Ruth Cullen are also found herein, as well as Antonucci's personal business designs (his own letterhead, business cards, and website logo), as well as business correspondence.
-These items supplement similar material found elsewhere in the collection.
+Designs for poetry books by Ruth Cullen are also found herein, as well as Antonucci's personal business designs (his own letterhead, business cards, and w[ebsite logo) and business correspondence.
+These items supplement similar material found elsewhere in the collection; as well as Antonucci's annual Christmas cards.

 Dates